 A Case For Small Christian Colleges

-We believe there is something unique and powerful about Christian higher education and the numbers don’t lie.
+We believe there is something unique and powerful about small Christian college education and the numbers don’t lie.

 So, what comes to mind when you hear the words “small Christian college”?